folke/neodev.nvim/README.md

 ## 🗒️ Limitations

-* `vim.fn` functions are currently not part of the EmmyLua library since no message pack files are generated.
+* [x] `vim.fn` functions are currently not part of the EmmyLua library since no message pack files are generated.
+Implemented using vim-lsp
 * function return types are always `any`, since that information is missing